fdjingyuan/coder-encourage/README.md

 ```shell
 python demo2.py
 ```
 Then the program will creat a window to display the scene capture by webcamera.
-You need press <kbd>SPACE</kbd> key to capture face in current frame and recognize the facial expression.
+It will continually capture your facial expression and typing sounds, showing the results and give warm words to you.